Towner, Colorado: History

+The community was originally known as "Memphis".
+In the late 1880s, this community was involved in a "fight" to attract a railroad station against nearby Colokan, Kansas (now a ghost town).

 In 1931, five students and their bus driver died in the Pleasant Hill bus tragedy near Towner.

+The Sheridan Lake post office (Zip Code 81071) serves Towner postal addresses.
+Towner's post office (ZIP Code 81080) closed down in 1992.

+It was a frequent attraction for Kansans when their state was "dry".

+The town currently supports two grain elevators.
+Its population swells during harvest due to the influx of agricultural crews who often camp in the town.

 Geography

 Towner is located in eastern Kiowa County.
 Colorado State Highway 96 passes through the community.
 The closest gas station is about 11 mi to the west on Highway 96 in the town of Sheridan Lake.
 The Kansas state line is 2 mi to the east, and Tribune, Kansas, is 18 mi to the east of Towner via Kansas State Highway 96.

 The Towner CDP has an area of 0.097 km2, all land.